ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 organization a healthy balance between national office and regional offices.

-**Proposal: The federation partners should clearly delineate the roles and responsibilities of the central office and the regional organizations.**
+**Proposal: The federation partners, members, and funders must come to agreement on clearly-delineated roles and responsibilities of the central office and regional organizations.**

 However, in the case of our federation, this move may have been incomplete.
 In both of those two cases part of the process involved